SocialBlade/socialblade-js/README.md

 ##### [Code Examples](examples)

 ## Troubleshooting
-If you find an issue with this library feel free to open an issue here on GitHub, or submit a PR and others! 😀
-If it's an issue when the API open a [support ticket](https://support.socialblade.com).
+If you find an issue with this library, feel free to open an issue here on GitHub, or submit a PR! 😀 If it's an issue with the API, open a [support ticket](https://support.socialblade.com).